The Stunning Chagall Windows in Zurich: The Medieval Fraumunster Church

 In 1970, Chagall finished the magnificent Fraumunster stained-glass windows

-The Windows & their Meanings
+The Chagall Windows in Zurich & their Meaning

-The windows offer the viewer many interpretations.
+The windows in the Fraumunster church offer the viewer many interpretations.

 - Some say that the tall, long and narrow windows represent the vertical connection between the earth below and the heavens above.